-(b) Other Commercial Services: Income is generated substantially through - stations; and and rail stations.
+(b) Other Commercial Services: Income is generated substantially through -

-(i) advertisements on buses and trains and at bus interchanges and rail
+(i) advertisements on buses and trains and at bus interchanges and rail stations; and

-(ii) rental collections from commercial and shop space at bus interchanges
+(ii) rental collections from commercial and shop space at bus interchanges and rail stations.

 Segment revenue and expense: Segment revenue and expense are the operating revenue and expense reported in the Group's Profit or Loss that are directly attributable to a segment and the relevant portion of such revenue and expense that can be allocated on a reasonable basis to a segment.